thdaemon/pixiv-novel-saver/README.md

 $ ./novel.sh -c -m
 ```

-It will avoid repeated saves after the second time when use Lazy Mode. (`-c` or `--lazy-text-count` option enables Lazy Mode).
+It will avoid repeated saves after the second time when use "text count" Lazy Mode. (`-c` or `--lazy-text-count` option enables "text count" Lazy Mode). (learn more: see "Lazy mode" section)

-Warning: It's dangerous, because the novel may have been updated, and there is no way to see the last update time of the novel before getting the full novel.
+Warning: It's dangerous, because the novel may have been updated, and there is no way to see the last update time of the novel before getting the full novel for this source type (bookmarks).
 However, there are still some ways to allow roughly guessing whether the novel has been updated, such as the number of words, but this is not 100% accurate.

 It will save all your bookmarked novels. (`-m` or `--save-my-bookmarks` option do it)